-- 108. Section 14 inserts new section 22A into the GRA.
-New section 22A creates offences in relation to applications under the GRA as amended by the Bill. - 109.
-New section 22A provides that it is an offence for a person to knowingly: - make a statutory declaration in accordance with the GRA, or regulations made under it, which is false in a material particular (subsection (1)), or - include any other information which is false in a material particular in: an application for a GRC under new section 8A(1), 8F(1), 8J(1) or 8K(1), an application for a confirmatory GRC under new section 8O(1), or a notice of confirmation under new section 8B(3) (subsection (2)). - 110.
-A person who commits any such offence is liable on summary conviction14 to imprisonment for a term not exceeding 12 months or a fine not exceeding the statutory maximum (currently £10,000) (or both), and on conviction on indictment to imprisonment for a term not exceeding 2 years or an unlimited fine (or both) (subsection (3)). - 111.
+- 125. Section 14 inserts new section 22A into the GRA.
+New section 22A creates offences in relation to applications under the GRA as amended by the Bill. - 126.
+New section 22A provides that it is an offence for a person to knowingly: - make a statutory declaration in accordance with the GRA, or regulations made under it, which is false in a material particular (subsection (1)), or - include any other information which is false in a material particular in: an application for a GRC under new section 8A(1), 8F(1), 8J(1) or 8K(1), an application for a confirmatory GRC under new section 8O(1), or a notice of confirmation under new section 8B(3) (subsection (2)), - include any other information which is false in a material particular in a request under section 8EA(1) (for an early determination of an application made by a person nearing the end of their life) or any information which the person provides to the Registrar General in connection with such a request. - 127.
+A person who commits any such offence is liable on summary conviction15 to imprisonment for a term not exceeding 12 months or a fine not exceeding the statutory maximum (currently £10,000) (or both), and on conviction on indictment to imprisonment for a term not exceeding 2 years or an unlimited fine (or both) (subsection (3)). - 128.
 Section 44(2)(a) of the Criminal Law (Consolidation) (Scotland) Act 1995 makes it an offence to make a false statement in a statutory declaration.
 This applies to statutory declarations currently made under the GRA.
-Because new section 22A(1) creates a new offence of knowingly making a statutory declaration which is false in a material particular, paragraph 12 of the schedule of the Bill amends section 44 of the 1995 Act so that it does not apply to statutory declarations made under the GRA. - 112.
+Because new section 22A(1) creates a new offence of knowingly making a statutory declaration which is false in a material particular, paragraph 12 of the schedule of the Bill amends section 44 of the 1995 Act so that it does not apply to statutory declarations made under the GRA. - 129.
 Subsection (4) new section 22A applies sections 45 and 46(2) and (3) of the 1995 Act to the offences created by section 22A(1) and (2) so that they apply to those offences in the same way as they apply to the current offence under section 44(2)(a).
 Section 45(1) and (2) of the 1995 Act creates additional offences of aiding or abetting another person committing an offence under section 44(2)(a) or inciting another person to commit an offence under that section.
-The remainder of section 45 is concerned with alternative charges and penalties that could be brought against a person committing an offence under section 44(2)(a), and section 46(2) and (3) is concerned with procedural matters.
+The remainder of section 45 is concerned with alternative charges and penalties that could be brought against a person committing an offence under section 44(2)(a), and section 46(2) and (3) is concerned with procedural matters. - 130.
+Section 14 also inserts a new section 22B into the 2004 Act.
+Section 22B provides that an offence is aggravated if the circumstances of it are proven to be connected to a fraudulently obtained GRC.
+This could apply to any offence and is separate to the offences created by section 22A.
+There is no need for the person to have been convicted of an offence under section 22A for the aggravation to apply.